Fall 2015 Enrollment

 |Native Hawaiian or other Pacific Islander||0%|

-The First Year Experience (FYE) is the backbone of S&T’s undergraduate education.
+The First-Year Experience (FYE) is the backbone of S&T’s undergraduate education.
 In order for students to be successful, they need to develop and master certain foundational skills.
-The FYE introduces students to college-level academics, and builds upon skills in critical thinking and writing, priming them to be successful scholars throughout their undergraduate careers.
+The FYE introduces students to college-level academics and builds upon skills in critical thinking and writing, priming them to be successful scholars throughout their undergraduate careers.

 Hit the Ground Running (HGR)

-HGR is a summer program that allows incoming freshman to get a sneak peek of college life.
-Participants come to campus for a three-week program and explore areas of math, chemistry, and English.
-Students are also introduced to the campus, research tips, and leadership opportunities.
+Hit the Ground Running (HGR) is a summer program that allows incoming freshmen to get a sneak peek of college life.
+Participants come to campus for a three-week program to explore areas of math, chemistry, and English.
+Students are also introduced to the campus, helpful research tips, and leadership opportunities.
 As an added bonus, participants earn credit for their work.

 OURE Fellows Program

 The OURE Fellows Program allows undergraduates to engage in interdisciplinary research projects.
-In order to be considered for the program, students must conduct their research under the supervision of a faculty member.
-Participants must also present their proposals at the Annual Undergraduate Research Conference.
+Students in the program conduct their research under the supervision of a faculty member after presenting their proposals at the Annual Undergraduate Research Conference.
 A panel of judges selects the proposals that they find promising and then provide them with the outlets through which to pursue their curiosities in research.

-Missouri S&T views service learning as a valuable and integral part of the undergraduate experience.
-The University has been expanding its efforts to provide service learning (SL) opportunities to all students.
-There are many benefits to participating in SL courses.
-Students are given the chance to apply what they have learned in the classroom, and community organizations benefit from student involvement.
-In SL courses, students are pushed to reflect upon their work and draw connections between their service and academics in order to understand how they can enact change as responsible citizens.
+Missouri S&T views service-learning (SL) as a valuable and integral part of the undergraduate experience, expanding its efforts to provide SL opportunities to all students.
+There are many fulfilling benefits to participating in SL courses; students are given the chance to apply what they have learned in the classroom, all while making positive contributions to community organizations.
+In SL courses, students are pushed to reflect upon their work, drawing connections between their service and academics in order to understand how they can enact change as responsible citizens.

 Learning Enhancement Across all Disciplines (LEAD)